Lisa & Sasha – About Us

 Highly inspired by several books, including Tim Ferriss’ The Four-Hour Workweek, Robert Kiyosaki’s Rich Dad, Poor Dad, and Rolf Potts’ Vagabonding – An Uncommon Guide to the Art of Long-Term World Travel, we decided to take a big chance and make a life-changing move.
-We decided that adventure was calling and we must go.
-Because what you will learn outside the confines of four walls will be a far greater experience than anything else life can offer you.
-Sasha and I are both in our early thirties, so before we have kids, before we have a mortgage and increased responsibilities, we decided to act upon the travel itch in a somewhat unconventional way; we left our jobs, became minimalist by putting our life into a 65-liter backpack each, and took off on a “mini retirement”.
+We decided that adventure was calling and we must go; because what you will learn outside the confines of four walls will be a far greater experience than anything else life can offer you.
+So instead of choosing a mortgage with the obligation to fill a house full of things, we decided to have a passport full of stamps.
+We acted upon the travel itch by doing what many millennials seem to be doing lately; we left our stable corporate jobs, became minimalist by putting our life into a 65-liter backpack each, and took off on a “mini retirement”.

 In April of 2017, Sasha and I waved goodbye to the Seattle gloom and rain, and left the country.
 We traveled the world for half a year creating a lifestyle design of adventure and open possibilities.